t4sk/notes/python/zk_stark/memo.md

 ### Commit phase

 TODO: why check that polynomial is low degree? <- given RS code, it always identify a polynomial (a poly that passes through all the points provided)
+TODO: why low degree polynomial is honest execution trace?
+Can a dishonest execution trace have a low degree poly?

 ```
 1. Evaluate polynomial f0(x) at w^0, w^1, ..., w^(N-1)